sameer-goel/aws-machine-learning/10_QnA.md

 Q. What is Horovod?
 - It is a framework allowing a user to distribute a deep learning workload among multiple compute nodes and take advantage of inherent parallelism of deep learning training process.

+Q. When deploying the custom inference container in SageMaker.
+- Respond to /invocation and /ping on port :8080
+- Accept all socket connection request within 250 ms.
+- artifacts be compressed in TAR .tar format

 # Exploratory data analysis